 More specifically, there are more than 350 different breweries throughout the state.
-In addition, there are plenty of great beer tours happening all over the state.
+In addition, plenty of great beer tours are happening all over the state.
 Be sure to try the brewery closest to you.

 Some will agree that there is nothing better than a good glass of wine.
 Michigan is home to five American Viticultural Areas (AVA).
-We are talking about a wide variety of wines here, from red wine varietals to elegant white wines.
+We are talking about various wines here, from red wine varietals to elegant white wines.
 Try the unique ice wine made from grapes harvested below 20ºF!

 Winter Camping in Michigan